evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ### Charge port

 The location of the charge port is on the [left rear corner](../../../../technology/charging/connectors/#rear-corner).
-This makes it easy for charge stations where you need to back up in to the charger.
+This makes it easy for charge stations where you need to back up into the charger.
 The connector types vary between the different markets.
 This model uses [**NACS**](../../../../technology/charging/connectors/#nacs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}